Cross-cultural, interdisciplinary learning a hot commodity

 Whether you’re thinking about joining the program for a career in history or public policy, or for academic or personal advancement, you should know that cross-cultural interdisciplinary learning is a hot commodity in today’s world and will give you skills that are invaluable, wherever you go from here.

 We offer an interdisciplinary minor degree in Cherokee Studies that is housed in the Department of Anthropology and Sociology, one of the interdisciplinary programs offered within the College of Arts and Sciences.
-Required courses within this minor include those from the Departments of History, Anthropology and Sociology, Art and Design, Modern Foreign Languages, as well as Arts and Sciences Interdisciplinary and University Studies Interdisciplinary courses.
+Required courses within this minor include those from the Departments of History, Anthropology and Sociology, Art and Design, World Languages, as well as Arts and Sciences Interdisciplinary and University Studies Interdisciplinary courses.
 In the future we hope to include additional departments within this degree program including geosciences and natural resources and English.